arcadiapage/arcadiapage.github.io/_posts/2024-03-24-enneagram-type-3-how-to-be-yourself.md

 The way my energy shifts is very quick, and the only reason why I sense the change is due to the awareness I've built up over the years.
 My mind goes, “Oh, no. You're trying to match this person's energy right now!”
 And then I have to take a quick moment to check in with how I'm actually feeling to ground myself back into my identity.
 But even still, I don't always catch the shift before it happens.

-As a Type 3 Enneagram the question always comes up, “With all of this mask wearing and energy matching going on, how do I know what's REALLY me?”
+For Type 3's the question always comes up, “With all of this mask wearing and energy matching going on, how do I know what's REALLY me?”

-For Enneagram Type 3s, it's really important to find the answers to this because doing so is the only way to live the life you want, and not the life that others want for you, or the life that will give you achievements that you don't truly care about.
+It's really important to find the answers to this because doing so is the only way to live the life you want, and not the life that others want for you, or the life that will give you achievements that you don't truly care about.

 I am constantly connected to what others want from me and what others are doing, so it's challenging for me to remember what works best for myself.